orbforge/orb-docs/docs/setup-sensor/podman.md

   - Ensure the `podman exec -it orb-sensor /app/orb link` command runs successfully and outputs a valid URL.
   - Check container logs (`podman logs orb-sensor`) for errors related to the link command.
 - **Stopping Orb:**
-  - Run `sudo systemctl stop orb-sensor` to stop the service.
+  - Run `systemctl stop orb-sensor` to stop the service.
-  - Run `sudo systemctl disable orb-sensor` to prevent it from starting on boot.
+  - Run `systemctl disable orb-sensor` to prevent it from starting on boot.
 - **Updating Orb Manually:**
-  - Run `sudo systemctl restart orb-sensor` to pull the latest image (if `AutoUpdate=registry` is set).
+  - Run `systemctl restart orb-sensor` to pull the latest image (if `AutoUpdate=registry` is set).
   - Alternatively, manually pull the image with `podman pull docker.io/orbforge/orb:latest` and restart the service.

-For additional support, file an issue on the [Orb GitHub repository](https://github.com/orbforge/orb-issues).